Corporate legal teams face unique challenges.

 If you’re a General Counsel, what’s the opportunity cost of this invoice review?

-When legal departments do manually collate and analyse the data mountain, days and even weeks of staff time get lost.
+When legal departments do manually collate and analyze the data mountain, days and even weeks of staff time get lost.
 Even after all that manual, demotivating administrative work, legal departments are often left with an analysis that is patchy and unclear.

 We know and you know that none of this is the law firms’ fault though.
 The nature of legal work means it can be challenging to give an accurate fixed fee estimate or budget.
 Look at GDPR in the European Union.
 A national banking sector inquiry in Australia.
 Or the regulatory uncertainty caused by Brexit.
 So, legal work’s complexity has understandably made cost control a major challenge.

-It’s no wonder that legal teams hunger for an overall cost control strategy, to drive a better ROI for the organisation.
+It’s no wonder that legal teams hunger for an overall cost control strategy, to drive a better ROI for the organization.
 What’s been really interesting for our team here at Brightflag is seeing how the companies that work with us are creating tailored strategies to get ROI on legal spend.

 Here’s how.
 One of the first things we’ve seen our clients do is get an accurate picture of what they are spending, who they are spending it with, and how effective their billing guidelines actually are.
-When you get high-level, realtime visibility of legal spend, it opens the door to change.
+When you get high-level, real-time visibility of legal spend, it opens the door to change.
 It now seems you can climb to the summit of that data mountain to get a clear view of the legal landscape.
 From this vantage point, corporate legal departments are sharpening approval workflows with a mix of automation and lawyerly judgment that is based on reliable figures.

 From here, we’re seeing large corporate legal teams use tidy visual data to actively manage legal operations with clear billing, performance, and trend data based on firms’ own invoices.
 This is exciting.
-Because there’s always been tension in having to challenge a longstanding partner firm about its invoicing.
+Because there’s always been tension in having to remove Divo challenge a longstanding partner firm about its invoicing.
 Because the relationship is of so much value to everyone involved, friction has understandably been created.
 Now, A.I. driven data has created a safe zone where in-house and outside counsel matter leads can have honest and mutually beneficial discussions.

 What is most impressive about how our clients are using our platform is their ability to act on the compounding intelligence it provides, as quarters roll into years.